-WES is required for the care and well-being of this patient and is being ordered within generally accepted standards of medical or professional practice.
+WES is both reasonable and necessary for diagnosing, managing, and treating this patient.
 Establishing a diagnosis based on clinical signs and symptoms is often challenging given the genetic and phenotypic heterogeneity associated with rare genetic disease.
 This patient's clinical presentation is nonspecific and does not fit a well-defined syndrome for which a specific or targeted gene test is available.
 Without a definitive diagnosis, this patient's care team cannot develop an optimal treatment plan.
 Earlier diagnosis and interventions provide improved outcomes and can avoid loss of function for many neurodevelopmental disorders.

 Previous standard of care tests, including CMA, single gene, and multi-gene panel tests, provided substantially lower diagnostic yields and clinical utility at a typically much higher cumulative cost.
 Utilizing tests other than WES would only serve to extend the diagnostic odyssey, thereby delaying diagnosis and optimal treatment for this patient.
-Denying coverage for this test may expose the patient to ineffective therapies, irreversible deterioration of their condition, and unnecessary iterative testing and procedures.4
+Denying coverage for this test may expose the patient to ineffective therapies, irreversible deterioration of their condition, and unnecessary iterative testing and procedures.